 Image Source

-Another one of the very popular Japanese New Year traditions would include visiting a shrine at the beginning of the year.
+Another popular Japanese New Year tradition is visiting a shrine at the beginning of the year.
 This is called Hatsumode.
 At this time people visit a shrine, make offerings, prayers, wishes and even collect plenty of lucky charms.
 This is one of the biggest shrines in Tokyo and is very beautiful.
 It was built in dedication to the spirits of Emperor Meiji and his wife.
-Most of the temples and shrines are crowded at this time of the year and there are plenty of food stalls and other vendors that can be found here.
+Most of the temples and shrines are crowded at this time of the year, and plenty of food stalls and other vendors can be found here.
 You can purchase amulets and necklaces to keep with you throughout the year.
-Most people purchase these and then burn these next year.
+Most people purchase these and then burn them the next year.

 Watch-the-lions-dance